 1. Measures of Central Tendency: Measures of central tendency represent the center or middle of a sample.
 The most commonly used measures of central tendency are the mean, the median, and the mode, all of which calculate the "center" differently.

-2. Measures of Dispersion: Measures of Dispersion show how spread out the data is.
-Examples of measures of variation or scale include variance, standard deviation, IQR, Winsorized variance.
-Newer methods include TBS (translated biweight S) estimator and tau measure of scale which are better when trying to protect against outliers.
+2. Measures of Dispersion: Measures of dispersion show how spread out the data is.
+Examples of measures of dispersion include standard deviation, variance, and range.
+Newer methods include the translated biweight S (TBS) estimator and tau measure of scale, which are better when trying to protect against outliers.